Site icon Survival Dispatch

 The shelter was built and would be ideal for breaking the wind and keeping any animals out.
 Cedar is strong, lightweight, and naturally repels mosquitoes.
 The needles underneath give some added padding and insulation as well.
 I normally insist on having a raised bed, but it was summertime, and there were no ideal materials for a bed.

-While finishing the shelter, one of the boys happened to find a small turtle.
+While finishing the shelter, one of the kids happened to find a small turtle.
 We also checked our gill net every few hours and were able to bring in one small bass for dinner.
-I had some copper wire with me, so I taught the boys how to make snare traps, and we each built a squirrel pole.
+I had some copper wire with me, so I taught the kids how to make snare traps, and we each built a squirrel pole.

 Squirrel pole via realitysurvival.com